3sd/civicrm-chatbot/README.md

 # CiviCRM Chatbot

+**NOTE: DEPRECATED IN FAVOUR OF https://civicrm.org/extensions/dialogflow**

 A chatbot for CiviCRM.
 Integrates various chat services (e.g. Facebook messenger) so you can chat with your contacts.

 ## Requirements

-* CiviCRM 5.x
+- CiviCRM 5.x
-* PHP 7.0
+- PHP 7.0

 ## Installation

-This extension is ***currently in beta***.
+This extension is **_currently in beta_**.
 You are welcome to try it out but be prepared for a couple of bumps along the way.
 Please report any issues you have using the [github issue tracker](https://github.com/3sd/civicrm-chatbot/issues).

 **Note:** this repository also contains [chatbot-civirules](chatbot-civirules) an extension that provides integration between Chatbot with CiviRules.
 Please ensure that you have CiviRules installed before enabling this extension.